 Published by Chuck DeGroat

-Chuck is Professor of Pastoral Care and Christian Spirituality at Western Theological Seminary, Holland MI, and Senior Fellow at Newbigin House of Studies, San Francisco.
+Chuck is Professor of Pastoral Care and Christian Spirituality at Western Theological Seminary, Holland MI.
+He was a pastor in Orlando and San Francisco, is a licensed therapist, and has authored 5 books.
 View all posts by Chuck DeGroat